Shagalaly: Course

 The river originates from the Mount Ak-Cheku between knolls in Dzhilandy and Zerenda mountains.
 It flows northward along a wide valley.
-Close to Lake Kopa it bends eastward and flows into the western lakeshore, near the city of Kokshetau.
+Close to Lake Kopa, it bends eastward and flows into the western lakeshore, near the city of Kokshetau.
 Then it flows out of the northern end of the lake heading roughly northwards.
-Finally it has its mouth in the southern end of the lake Shaglyteniz.
+It has its mouth at the southern end of the lake Shaglyteniz.

 Main tributaries

 The largest tributaries of the Shagalaly are, from source to mouth: